 I use two main types of affiliate programs:

-outdoorbarbequegrills.com is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon properties including, but not limited to, amazon.com.
+outdoorbarbequegrills.com is affiliated with the Amazon Services LLC Associates Program, an affiliate advertising program created to enable websites to earn advertising fees by advertising and linking to Amazon properties, including amazon.com.
 Amazon offers a small commission on products sold through their affiliate links.

 Anytime you see a link that looks like astore.com/… or amazon.com… it can be assumed that it is an Amazon affiliate link.